How to Write an Analytical Essay: 5 Steps, Examples & Topics

 2) Rhetorical Analysis Essay

-Analyzes how an author or speaker persuades their audience through rhetorical devices like ethos, pathos, and logos.
+Analyzes how a writer or speaker persuades an audience through ethos, pathos, logos, tone, and structure.

 Example: Analyzing Martin Luther King Jr.’s use of rhetorical appeals in I Have a Dream to inspire social change.